This factsheet is about dumping syndrome

 - Avoid sugary foods such as sweets, sugary breakfast cereals, honey, syrups and sugary drinks such as cola.

-- Avoid nutrient-rich drinks as the condition is often triggered by milk shakes or nutritional supplements.
-If you are struggling to maintain your weight ask your doctor to refer you to a dietitian.
+- Avoid nutrient-rich supplement drinks as the condition is often triggered by the high sugar content of milk shake or juice style supplement drinks that are commonly advised by healthcare professionals.
+If you are struggling to maintain your weight ask your doctor to refer you to a dietitian who can advise a more suitable option for you.

 - Eat more complex carbohydrates such as whole grains, pasta, potato, rice, wholemeal breads and unsweetened cereals.